-The Group operates in Wellington, New Zealand providing integrated airport and commercial facilities and services to various airlines and other airport users.
+WIAL and its wholly owned subsidiaries (the Group) provide integrated airport and commercial facilities and services to various airlines and other airport users in Wellington, New Zealand.
 The Group also operates a commercial retail park adjacent to the airport site.

-WIAL's wholly owned subsidiary, Wellington Airport Noise Treatment Limited (WANT Limited), provides noise mitigation activities to manage the impact of noise generated from the airport on the surrounding community.
+WIAL has two wholly owned subsidiary companies.
+Wellington Airport Noise Treatment Limited (WANT Limited) provides noise mitigation activities to manage the impact of noise generated from the airport on the surrounding community.
+Whare Manaakitanga Limited operates WIAL's new airport hotel which opened for customers on 12 February 2019.
 As a result WIAL comprises a Group for financial reporting purposes and is required to prepare a consolidated report.